 The overall qualification will be graded either Pass/Fail, based on the combination of the individual unit outcomes.

-Upon successful completion of this programme of study, learners will hold qualifications that are recognised nationally by further and higher education establishments, as well as employers and other stakeholders.
-This will enable them to progress to employment, apprenticeships and further study.
+Upon successful completion of this programme of study, together with the endorsement of the course team, learners will hold a qualification that will enable them to progress to Level 3 and beyond.

 Suitable progression opportunities within the School of Engineering include: